SyedMohamedHyder/FlightAI-Chatbot/README.md

 ### 3. Set up your environment

-Create a `.env` file in the root directory and add your OpenAI API key:
+Create a `.env` file in the project root directory and add your OpenAI API key:

 ```env
 OPENAI_API_KEY=your_openai_key_here